 EventsUncle Phil

 Sekia Hills is gone, but the memory remains.
-I only had the opportunity to drive there twice, but I’ve been there at least a dozen times for various events.
-If I wasn’t behind the wheel I was behind the lens of my trusty Sony Cybershot set in “auto” mode.
-On this occasion I was there for the Western Japan battle, where drivers from different regions battled it out for bragging rights.
+This event was called the Western Japan battle, where drivers from different regions battled it out for bragging rights.
 Think Kansai All-Stars at Meihan Circuit.

 DSC01132.JPG